 For this recipe, you will need 5 simple ingredients:

-These sweet, tender, delicious nuts are great in a variety of ways:
+Use these candied nuts in a variety of ways:

 - For snacking

-- Sprinkled on salads (like this Berry Crunch Salad)
+- Sprinkling on salads or bowls (like this Berry Crunch Salad)

 - Topping baked sweet potatoes

 - On this Roasted Butternut Squash Soup

 - For gift giving

 - On vegan ice cream or dairy-free yogurt